dotnet/roslyn/FAQ.md

 The main solution, Roslyn.sln, contains the entire codebase and all layers.
 The Compilers.sln solution contains only the compiler layer (and nothing above it.)
 The CrossPlatform.sln solution contains the projects that currently support building on Linux.

 ### What components can I run locally in Visual Studio?
-Starting with Update 1, all parts of Roslyn can be ran inside Visual Studio.
+Starting with Visual Studio 2015 Update 1, all parts of Roslyn can be ran inside Visual Studio.
 Read our instructions for [Building on Windows](https://github.com/dotnet/roslyn/blob/master/docs/contributing/Building, Debugging, and Testing on Windows.md) for more information.

 ## Getting Information Questions